dylanpicart/excel_api_access/README.md

 2. Persistent HTTP Sessions: Using httpx.AsyncClient ensures that HTTP connections are reused, reducing overhead.
 3. Efficient Hashing: Files are saved only if they have changed, determined by a computed hash.
 This ensures no unnecessary downloads.
 4. Excluded older datasets by added `re` filtering logic to scrape only the latest available data.
+5. Clearer Architecture: Splitting logic into `FileManager`, `BaseScraper`, and `NYCInfoHubScraper` has improved modularity and test coverage.

 ---